frankfle/iOSExample/README.md

 Interactors are one of the objects that can implement Usecases.
 Interactors are used in more complicated cases where a Repository or Datastore alone won't satisfy the requirements of a Usecase.

+Repositories are protocols, much like Usecases, that define what interactors depend on.
+It is the data layer's responsibility to fulfil these requirements by providing objects that implement these protocols.

 ### Data

 The data layer is concerned with retrieving and saving of data.

 Datastores are simple objects that can retrieve/load/save Entities.
-Sometimes, they are enough to satisfy a Usecase.

-Repositories are objects that can coordinate one or more datastores.
-This could be handy for caching or in some other way transforming raw data loaded by a datastore.
+They implement repository protocols for interactors to use.

 ### Considerations